Dental Appliances for Sleep Apnoea

 - What is the best treatment for sleep apnoea?

 - Can dentists diagnose sleep apnoea?

-- What is the cost of a dental appliance for sleep apnoea?
+- A 3rd category of dental appliance for sleep apnoea?

 - Video of CAD prototype sleep apnoea dental appliance